 For most of us, accepting uncertainty is challenging and it takes us far from our comfort zone; which in itself is difficult to cope with.
 But what if, for once, we just think of it as something interesting rather than a problem.
 If we turn panic into a more rational way of thinking, this just might be our starting point of alteration.
 The next phase is to start gathering information about the issue you are not certain about and begin asking questions.
 By posing and answering them, you will be able to gather information and shape a strategy to cope with the situation.

 Some people see uncertainty as motivation.
 When exposing themselves to uncertain situations, knowing that they might fail, they push themselves more and more, creating success through hard work and determination.
 And even though sometimes they do fail, they don’t stop.
 They keep moving on, maybe stronger and more ready this time.

 Of course, one of the biggest fears of all about unclear situations is that it feels out of your control.
-If you accept it and expect uncertainty, you can build a more solid systems to deal with it.
+If you accept it and expect uncertainty, you can build a more solid system to deal with it.
 Build a support network or save things for a rainy day.
 And have this in mind: things sometimes are high — and sometimes they are low.
 Uncertainty brings change as well, in order to deal with things.
-And maybe this, for starters, is not a bad a thing after all.
+And maybe this, for starters, is not a bad thing after all.

-Try to grow, to motivate yourself and be inspiring through hardship and adversities.
+Try to grow, motivate yourself, and be inspiring through hardship and adversities.
 There are no guarantees in life after all.
-Therefore, we must have strategies that we can apply when we face a bumpy road and who knows; we might be victorious or fall with noise.
+Therefore, we must have strategies that we can apply when we face a bumpy road, and who knows; we might be victorious or fall with noise.
 But one thing is for sure, we learn.
 And by learning, we become stronger, tougher and wiser.
 And maybe we come to peace with ourselves because we know we gave our best — we gave it all!